There’s a treatment centre ready, willing and able to help you.

 Gambling becomes a problem when you have trouble stopping.
 When you spend more than you can afford.
 And when it begins to negatively impact other areas of your life, like your physical or mental health, school or work performance, finances, and/or your relationships.

-People with gambling problems can max out their credit cards, borrow money, and neglect family, work or school obligations.
-Despite the negative consequences, they may deny that they have a problem, continue to chase their losses, and neglect their family, friends, work, and even themselves.
+They may deny that they have a problem, continue to chase their losses, and neglect their family, friends, work, and even themselves.

 It’s not always obvious how gambling might negatively impact your life.